fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

-It's got native macOS title bars that you can customize, but hiding the title bar comes at a cost; it will disable the ability to use tabs which is really the only way to manage sessions (other than using e.g.
+It's got native macOS title bars that you can customize, but hiding the title bar comes at a cost; it will disable the ability to use tabs which is really the only way to efficiently jump between multiple projects (other than using e.g.
 [tmux](https://github.com/tmux/tmux) or
 [zellij](https://github.com/zellij-org/zellij).